dbarrosop/sir/docs/architecture/global_architecture.rst

     :alt: global_architecture

-You could do things like:
+Once you have a global view of your global network and your traffic patterns you can do things like:

 * Send users to a location where you know you are peering the network that user belongs to.
 * Redirect users to another POP where his/her network is reachable.